tssajo/Minify/TEST.md

   `ctrl + alt + m` ( `super + alt + m` on OSX ) :

-  Minifies the current buffer and saves the minified version into the same directory with the appropriate .min.css or .min.html or .min.js or .min.svg file extension then it opens the minified file in a new editor window.
+  Minifies the current buffer and saves the minified version into the same directory with the appropriate .min.css or .min.htm or .min.html or .min.js or .min.svg file extension then it opens the minified file in a new editor window.

   `ctrl + alt + shift + m` ( `super + alt + shift + m` on OSX ) :